Skubby99/-ITCS3160-Spring2021Project/README.md

 ORDER by Number_of_Orders DESC;
 ```
 ## Indexes
-Indexes provide a fast way to fetch table data and can be used with both tables and individual columns
+Indexes provide a fast way to fetch table data and can be used with both tables and individual columns\n
 Indexes in our project:
 ```
 Ratings (RestScore, DriverScore)